hcs consulting group. |

 how would you move mount fuji?

-in fact, a typical ocean liner can make the ocean voyage in about 6 days. so, 100 times slower means that we are talking about 600 days. that is well over one year. in fact, some single personal boats have rowed across the ocean in about 70 days. while the row boat was a small 20ft boat, the scales of a factor of 100 times starts to really give one a sense of scale here. hence, trying to row across the ocean is more reasonable then tying to use access on a wan that is 100 times slower!
+the reason why the above is asked is that companies need people with a sense of scale. how big, how far, how much! we are not talking about a real complex software algorithm or even some type of complex networking setup or protocol. we are simply asking what is the speed of the wan compared to the office network. it is a dead simple question, but i continue to be absolute stunned when networks are deployed, and basic questions about speed are not asked!in fact, a typical ocean liner can make the ocean voyage in about 6 days. so, 100 times slower means that we are talking about 600 days. that is well over one year. in fact, some single personal boats have rowed across the ocean in about 70 days. while the row boat was a small 20ft boat, the scales of a factor of 100 times starts to really give one a sense of scale here. hence, trying to row across the ocean is more reasonable then tying to use access on a wan that is 100 times slower!

 in fact, the guy loaded up the row boat with lots of beer and milk. hum, not a bad idea at all! (and this is a true story!).